AmplitudeAudio/doc-sdk/docs/api/math/BezierCurveControlPoints/index.md

 ---
-title: BeizerCurveControlPoints
+title: BezierCurveControlPoints
-description: A structure containing control points for a Bezier curve.
+description: A structure containing control points for a Bézier curve.
 generator: doxide
 ---

-# BeizerCurveControlPoints
+# BezierCurveControlPoints

-**struct BeizerCurveControlPoints**
+**struct BezierCurveControlPoints**

-A structure containing control points for a Bezier curve.
+A structure containing control points for a Bézier curve.